-There are also plans for future using of the port's Terminal 29.
-By the signed agreement, Carnival Corporation ships will use exclusively the facilities on cruise terminals 2, 21 and 26.
+There are also plans for future using of Terminal 29.
+By the signed agreement, Carnival Corporation ships will use exclusively the facilities on terminals 2, 21 and 26.
 By the previously signed 15-year agreement (1995-2010), Port Everglades invested over USD 54 million in facility renovations and infrastructure improvements to the 4 terminals.
-Among the enhancements made were 2 new mobile passenger bridges, separate (enlarged) baggage storage facilities, improved ground transportation.
+Among the enhancements were 2 new mobile gangways (passenger bridges), separate (enlarged) baggage storage facilities, improved ground transportation.

-In early June 2017 was announced that Port Everglades invests over USD 114 million in Terminal 25's renovations.
-This is preferential berth for RCCL / Royal Caribbean ships.
-The new agreement's period is until 2026, with optional extention until 2030, followed by additional 5 years.
+In early-June 2017 was announced that Port Everglades invests USD 114+ million in Terminal 25's renovations.
+This is the preferential berth for RCCL-Royal Caribbean ships.
+The new agreement's period is until 2026, with optional extension until 2030, followed by additional 5 years.

 Northport Cruise Terminal 4

 Northport Terminal 4 was reopened in 2015 following an USD 24 million renovation and modernization project for greater efficiency and passenger convenience.

 - In mid-2017 were completed the works on Cruise Terminal 4's extensions (project cost USD 13,6 million) which allows now docking of larger vessels.